ibm-cloud-docs/vpc/block_storage_is_create.md

 ### Creating a stand-alone {{site.data.keyword.block_storage_is_short}} volume with customer-managed encryption from the CLI
 {: #encrypt-standalone-data-vol-cli}

-To create a block storage volume with customer-managed encryption from the CLI, use the `ibmcloud is volume-create` command with the `--encryption-key` option.
+To create a Block Storage volume with customer-managed encryption from the CLI, use the `ibmcloud is volume-create` command with the `--encryption-key` option.
 The `encryption_key` option needs a valid CRN for the root key in the key management service.

 ```sh
 ibmcloud is volume-create VOLUME_NAME PROFILE_NAME ZONE_NAME [--encryption-key ENCRYPTION_KEY] [--capacity CAPACITY] [--iops IOPS] [--resource-group-id RESOURCE_GROUP_ID | --resource-group-name RESOURCE_GROUP_NAME] [--output JSON]